Ostereo: Artists

-Pianist Karim Kamar's Small Mvmnts album, released in May 2020 under Ostereo, received considerable attention from listeners and publications including The Independent.
-Following his initial breakthrough, Kamar has garnered considerable attention and achieved a series of viral moments through his captivating public piano performance videos.
-Notably, in 2022, he was given the honor of inaugurating the Sky Sports coverage for the F1 Silverstone Grand Prix.
-In March 2022, Karim Kamar became the latest member of the PETROF Piano family.
+Pianist Karim Kamar's Small Mvmnts album, released in May 2020 under Ostereo, received attention from listeners and publications including The Independent.
+Following his initial breakthrough, Kamar achieved a series of viral moments through his captivating public piano performance videos.
+In 2022, he inaugurated the Sky Sports coverage for the F1 Silverstone Grand Prix.
+In March 2022, Karim Kamar became a member of the PETROF Piano family.

 In January 2020, Ostereo signed Indian pop sensation AiSh to their label.
-AiSh has over six million YouTube subscribers and four million TikTok followers.
-Since signing to Ostereo, AiSh has released a string of covers and original singles to her engaged audience.
+Since signing to Ostereo, AiSh has released a string of covers and original singles.

-In February 2021, Ostereo signed Indonesian artist Shania Yan adding it to its expanding roster of digital talent.
-Shania routinely performs her covers to her cumulative online audience of over two million.
-In July 2021, Shania Yan released her rendition of George Benson’s ‘Nothing’s Gonna Change My Love For You’.
-The cover was a viral hit, achieving over forty million YouTube views and fourteen million Spotify streams.
-Shania has also released up to 16 EPs, five original singles, one album and one collaboration single to music streaming platforms.
+In February 2021, Ostereo signed Indonesian artist Shania Yan.
+Shania performs covers online, with over 2 million cumulative listeners.
+In July 2021, Shania Yan released a cover of George Benson’s "Nothing’s Gonna Change My Love For You".
+The cover received over forty million YouTube views and fourteen million Spotify streams.
+Shania has also released 16 EPs, five original singles, one album, and one collaboration single.

 In 2021, Ostereo signed Filipino singer Noah Raquel.
-Using only his iPhone, Raquel is a producer who got his start posting DIY covers to his YouTube audience.
-As of June 2023, Raquel has 500,000 subscribers on YouTube, and 900,000 followers on TikTok.
+Using only his iPhone, Raquel is a producer who got his start posting DIY covers on YouTube.
+As of June 2023, Raquel had 500,000 YouTube subscribers and 900,000 followers on TikTok.
 He is a collaborator with BandLab, posting numerous sponsored videos in partnership with the company.
-In September 2022, Noah Raquel released his first original single with Ostereo, 'Nakalimutan'.
-The track reached over 45,000 Spotify streams in its opening weekend, was featured by MTV Asia.
+In September 2022, Noah Raquel released his first original single with Ostereo, "Nakalimutan".
+The track had over 45,000 Spotify streams in its opening weekend and was featured by MTV Asia.